infracost/actions/README.md

         name: Infracost
         runs-on: ubuntu-latest

+        env:
+          TF_ROOT: examples/terraform-project/code
+          # If you're using Terraform Cloud/Enterprise and have variables stored on there
+          # you can specify the following to automatically retrieve the variables:
+          #   INFRACOST_TERRAFORM_CLOUD_TOKEN: ${{ secrets.TFC_TOKEN }}
+          #   INFRACOST_TERRAFORM_CLOUD_HOST: app.terraform.io # Change this if you're using Terraform Enterprise

           steps:
             # Checkout the branch you want Infracost to compare costs against.
 This example is using the
             # target PR branch.